TheRagingood/documentation/README.md

 For a list of available extensions, see [extensions](https://standardnotes.org/extensions).

 # Open Source

-All Standard Notes apps are [open source](https://github.com/standardnotes).
-This means anyone can inspect the code and make sure it's not doing anything you wouldn't want it to do.
-And because the Standard Note format is openly published, anyone can build their own Standard Notes app.
-This means that you're not locked in to using our own suite of Standard Notes applications.
-This also means the lifetime of your notes is not limited by the lifetime of the Standard Notes application suite.
+The Standard Notes ecosystem is [100% open source](https://github.com/standardnotes), including [this documentation](https://github.com/standardnotes/documentation)!
+This means anyone is free to improve upon or inspect the code and make sure it's not doing anything you wouldn't want it to do.

+And because the Standard File specification is [openly published](https://github.com/standardfile), anyone can build their own Standard Notes app (client) or server.
+Neither you nor your notes are locked in to Standard Note's suite of applications.
 It's not something we consider often, but odds are, you as a human will outlive most of the private services you rely on today to manage your data.
 By building on top of a more open format, Standard Notes users don't have to worry about what would happen if Standard Notes got run over by a bus.

 # FAQ